lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 Repeat this process for each of the 4 cards.
 Once I have proof-of-concept, I can move on to making it dynamic.

-## Goal: Store the card's exact positioning information somewhere so it can be rendered dynamically
+## Requirement: Store the card's exact positioning information somewhere so it can be rendered dynamically
 Storing knowledge about a database object in the HTML doesn't scale, so it's better to store it in the database along with the appropriate object.
 To do that, I added a `grid_column` and a `grid_row` field to the `reading_positions` table in my database in order to store each card's position in a given reading.
 After the database table was updated, I manually added the data to each `reading_position` (aka card in the spread).
 The data for our example cards in this spread looks something like this:

 <img class="post-image-small" src="{{ site.baseurl }}/img/posts/2023-01-03_tarot_grid_simple_gridlines.png" alt="simple tarot spread with gridlines" title="simple tarot spread with gridlines"/>